Grensorcer/tryriot-technical-challenge/README.md

 ## Known bugs

 * `test_api_schema.py` might occasionally fail on UTF-8 encoding errors.
-This seems to be due to some fastapi json parsing function that does not handle UTF-8 surrogates.
+This seems to be due to some starlette/pydantic json parsing function that does not handle non UTF-8 characters inputs correctly: https://github.com/fastapi/fastapi/discussions/10173